Harish2002-projects/E-commerce-website/README.md

 ![Screenshot 2024-05-11 194641](https://github.com/Harish2002-projects/E-commerce-website/assets/123865573/81c8baa6-64ed-4aaf-b006-6c2b3cc05801)

-- Track Order Page: Enables users to track the status of their orders by entering their order ID.
+- Track Order Page: Enables users to track the status of their orders.

 ![Screenshot 2024-05-11 194654](https://github.com/Harish2002-projects/E-commerce-website/assets/123865573/51083ca9-e9d0-473d-98b8-ccbe20f321f8)

 ## Usage

-To use the website, simply open the `index.html` file in your web browser.
+To use the website, simply clone the repo into local system and open the `index.html` file.
 You will be directed to the main page where you can browse and select products.
 Clicking on a product will add it to your cart.
 You can then navigate to the cart page to view your selected items, update quantities, or remove items.
-The track order page allows you to check the status of your orders by entering the order ID.
+The track order page allows you to check the status of your orders.

 ## Technologies Used